-Working with dementia patients or those with Alzheimer’s disease can be a challenge, especially if it’s a new specialty for a nurse.
-The care required is extensive, challenging, and requires nearly constant actions.
-While it isn’t an area for everyone, working with these types of patients can be a rewarding career move.
-If you are currently working with this demographic or are looking to make the move, keep reading for a few great tips for nurses working with Alzheimer’s and dementia patients.
+Working with dementia patients or those with Alzheimer’s Disease can be a challenge, especially if it’s a new population for a nurse.
+The care required is extensive, challenging, and nearly constant.
+While it isn’t an area for everyone, working with these types of patients can be very rewarding.
+If you are currently working with or are interested in caring for this patient population, below are a few great tips for nurses working with Alzheimer’s and dementia patients.

-No day is the same when you are working with Alzheimer’s or dementia patients, so you’ll need to be fairly flexible to keep up with their day-to-day needs.
-And due to the nature of these illnesses, they will progress with time, meaning that the patient will experience an ever-continuing lack of independence.
-As they grow more and more dependent on you, their nurse, it is important to be willing to adapt your routine to their new needs.
+No day is the same when working with Alzheimer’s or dementia patients, so nurses need to be fairly flexible to keep up with their day-to-day needs.
+And due to the nature of these illnesses, the diseases will progress with time, meaning that the patient will experience a progressive decline in independence.
+As patients lose their independence and grow more dependent on caregivers, it is important to be able to adapt routines.

-Dementia patients can be unpredictable since their minds are not in a stable place.
-You may find that they come up with seemingly unnecessary demands but remember that helping meet their expectations will lower disappointment and confusion.
-For example, if a patient insists on wearing the same shirt every day, you might want to consider purchasing a few of the same so that they can easily be worn while the others are being washed.
+Dementia patients can be unpredictable since their thoughts are not rooted in reality.
+Caregivers may find that these patients have repetitive requests.
+For example, if a patient insists on wearing the same shirt every day, the family might want to consider purchasing a few of the same so that they can easily be worn while the others are being washed.

 Focus on the Individual

-Dementia and Alzheimer’s certainly do have patterns, but no two patients are the same when it comes to how symptoms present themselves and how the disease progresses.
-What might work for one patient might not work with another patient.
-As you remember to stay flexible, you’ll be able to tailor care plans for individual patients that will help them deal with the frustrations that can be presented each day.
-Remember to keep the individual in mind as you read through the rest of these tips.
+Dementia and Alzheimer’s diseases certainly do have common patterns and characteristics, but no two patients have identical symptoms or disease progression.
+As such, what might work for one patient might not work with another patient.
+When keeping patient care flexible, a nurse can tailor care plans for individual patients that will help them deal with the everyday confusion and frustrations.

 Make it Safer

 - Lock everything.
-Having a dementia patient in the home is like having a child; danger items need to be locked up or kept away from where the patient can find it.
-Medication, cleaning chemicals, kitchen knives, alcohol, and guns all need to be hidden and locked away from where a dementia patient could reach them.
+Having a dementia or Alzheimer’s disease patient in the home can be similar to having a young child; dangerous items need to be locked up or kept away from where the patient can find it.
+Medication, cleaning chemicals, kitchen knives, alcohol, and guns all need to be hidden and locked away from where a patient could reach them.

 Don’t Forget Nutrition

-One of the unknown side effects of Alzheimer’s is that eating and drinking can become a difficult task for patients.
-If they seem to be struggling to chew, a common symptom, you may need to adjust the types of foods you are giving them.
-If you are worried about them not eating enough or staying hydrated, you may want to consider having smaller, more manageable meals at greater frequency throughout the day.
-In any case, focus on wholesome, nutritious foods like fruits and vegetables.
-Avoid processed foods and low-nutrient foods.
+One of the lesser-known side effects of Alzheimer’s disease is that eating and drinking can become a difficult task for patients.
+If they seem to be struggling to chew, a common symptom, the types of foods given to the patients may need to be adjusted.
+If there are concerns about about the patient not eating enough or staying hydrated, smaller, more manageable meals at greater frequency throughout the day may be helpful.
+Nutritious, high-calorie, high-protein foods should be the focus of meals, and processed foods and low-nutrient foods should be avoided.

 Make Things Easier

-Your patients will quickly see that tasks are not as easy for them as hey used to be, which will lead to frustration.
-To minimize this and to help your patient feel peace of mind, use your flexibility to make small changes throughout the day.
+Patients may experience that certain tasks are not as easy for them as they used to be, which can lead to frustration.
+To minimize this and to help the patient feel more at ease, make small changes throughout the day.
 Try the following:

 - Establish a routine.